ryppl/boost-history/statistics/adaptive_rejection_sampling/libs/ars/doc/readme.txt

 /sandbox/statistics/random

 [ History ]
+March 3rd, 2010 Fixed an apparent slow convergence in the output from
+    standard_distribution.cpp which was in fact due to a formatting defect.
 Jan 20  2010 : small changes to test functions to adapt to the new
 	non_parametric::kolmogorov_smirnov functionality.
 Jan 8 	2010 : in proposal_sampler, found and fixed bug
 		//T t = max_element(
         //    begin(datas_),back_iter,